cakephp/docs/en/tutorials-and-examples/simple-acl-controlled-application/part-two.rst

 This makes the 'display' action public.
 This will keep our PagesController::display() public.
-This is important as often the default routing has this action as the home page for you application.
+This is important as often the default routing has this action as the home page for your application.

 Logging in